Thought Management: Overcoming errors in thinking

 10. Think of alternatives.
 For instance, you didn’t get promoted at your workplace this time.
 Realise that this is not the end of your career.
 You might be promoted next year.
 You might even get a better job opportunity.
 Believe that you will succeed in the days to come.

-When you regularly journal your mood and thought patterns, discover their root causes and learn to substitute the damaging thoughts with constructive ones, you tend to overcome errors in thinking gradually.
+11. Journal all your moods and thoughts, discover their root causes and learn the ways to substitute the damaging thoughts with constructive ones.